Dynamics of Cross-Platform Attention to Retracted Papers: Data and Methods

-\textit{Matching process 1.} To compare the amount of attention received by retracted and non-retracted papers, we constructed using the Altmetric database a set of 5 control papers that were published in the same venue and year as the retracted papers (the retracted paper was excluded if it had less than 5 matches).
+To compare the amount of attention received by retracted and non-retracted papers, we used the Altmetric database to construct a set of 5 control papers that had similar characteristics as retracted papers in terms of the publication year, publication venue, number of authors, and authors' total citation count one year before publication.
 The publication year controls for potential temporal variations in the amount of public attention to scientific papers online.
 Matching based on journal ensures that we are comparing papers from similar research areas, at least in the case of disciplinary venues, which might also affect the volume of attention.
-In total, we matched 19,925 control papers to 3,985 retracted papers.
+The number of authors and their citation status control for confounding factors related to prestige that can influence a paper's attention.
+We collected information on author citations from the Microsoft Academic Graph \cite{sinha2015overview} based on papers' unique identifiers (DOI).
+To ensure that we identified matching control papers for as many retracted papers as possible, we used coarsened exact matching~\cite{iacus2012causal}.
+For each retracted paper, we identified controls (i) published in the same journal, (ii) within 2 years of the publication year of the retracted paper (2 years before or 2 years after), (iii) that have no less or no more than 2 authors of the retracted paper, and (iv) whose most highly-cited author’s citation rank percentile is within 20\% of that of the retracted paper.
+Rank percentile was calculated based on all papers in the Altmetric database.
+This matching strategy and its thresholds were determined based on a number of iterations that aimed to include as many potential confounding factors as possible, while finding matches for as many retracted papers as possible.
+Retracted papers for which we found less than 5 matches were excluded.
+In total, we matched 19,255 control papers to 3,851 retracted papers.